Masters 2017: Dustin Johnson pulls out at Augusta

 "It's kind of survival mode out there, just trying to keep the ball in the right spots," Chappell told the Golf Channel.

-Belgian Thomas Pieters surged to five under after 10 holes but a bogey at the 11th and a double-bogey at the short 12th -- the hole that cost leader Jordan Spieth victory last year -- pegged him back.
+Belgian Ryder Cup star Thomas Pieters surged to five under after 10 holes but double-bogeys at the short 12th -- the hole that cost leader Jordan Spieth victory last year -- and the 18th pegged him back to level par on his debut.

-Spieth, who was bidding for back-to-back titles when he suffered his infamous collapse, negotiated the 12th with a par three to remain level par for his round.
+Spieth, who was bidding for back-to-back titles when he suffered his infamous quadruple-bogey collapse, safely negotiated the 12th this time with a par three.

+But the Texan, 23, but ran up another quadruple bogey with a nine on the par-five 15th after his third shot with a wedge span back into the water and his fifth flew over the green.

 Northern Ireland's Rory McIlroy needs the Masters title to become only the sixth player to win the career grand slam of all four major titles.